pedromakaveli/animais-fantasticos/README.md

 ## About the project

-this project was created in the front-end course at Origamid.
-In this project, I put into practice what I learned during the course, such as adding and removing classes, loops in array objects, scope of functions and events.
+This project was created in the front-end course at Origamid.
+In this project, I put into practice what I learned during the course, such as adding and removing classes, loops in array objects, scope of functions and events using JavaScript.

 ## How to see the project